gradle/gradle/design-docs/testing-improvements.md

     - Test method annotated with exclude category on class with no annotations is not executed.
 - Class uses custom test runner that creates a tree of tests with a mix of categories.
 - Run one filtering test case against multiple JUnit versions in `JUnitCrossVersionIntegrationSpec`.
+- Warning is emitted if categories are configured but junit version does not support categories.
 - Report includes details when one of the include or exclude annotation types cannot be loaded.
 - Report include details when all test classes are excluded
 - When a test method is both included and @Ignored, the test method is reported as 'skipped'.